 In the 19th and 20th Centuries, European Christmas markets began popping up in cities big and small.
 The markets vary in cuisine, gifts, and local music and entertainment.

-The one thing that rings true at every Christmas market around the world — they are designed for community, sharing food with friends and family, and enjoying the holiday season in your hometown or anywhere around the world.
+The one thing that rings true at every Christmas market worldwide — they are designed for community, sharing food with friends and family, and enjoying the holiday season in your hometown or anywhere around the world.

-Keep reading for your European best Christmas markets to visit this holiday season.
-From the sparkling Christmas lights to the hot mulled wine, we know your trip will be made complete by experiencing the magic of the holiday season in Europe.
+Keep reading for the best European Christmas markets to visit this holiday season.
+From the sparkling Christmas lights to the hot mulled wine, we know your trip will be complete by experiencing the magic of the European holiday season.
 Buckle up for a grand tour of the European holiday market!

 What could be more magical than Christmas in Budapest?
 The city is alive with festive cheer and there are plenty of opportunities to find unique gifts for your loved ones.
 On this tour, you'll visit two of the best Christmas markets in town, learn about Hungarian Christmas culture, and end the tour with a delicious hot mulled wine.
 You'll also get to enter the famous St Stephen's Basilica, one of the most beautiful monuments in the city.
 Don't miss out on this magical experience!